 "In its most essential form, standard setting refers to the process of establishing one or more cut scores on a test"1.
-The General Medical Council in Tomorrows Doctors states:

 "Medical schools must have appropriate methods for setting standards in assessments to decide whether students have achieved the outcomes for graduates."
 2